hotkit/rask/DESIGN.md

 * 96 bits -- time.
 The priority of the directory.
 * variable -- tenant name.
 * variable -- directory name.
 Relative to the tenant root.

+## File data block `0x9f` ##

+* 96 bits -- time.
+The priority of the file data.
+* variable -- tenant name.
+* variable -- file path name.
+Relative to the tenant root.
+* 64 bits -- byte offset.
+The offset of where this data block belongs.
+* 256 bits -- SHA256 hash of the block data
+* variable -- data bytes up to 32KB.
+All but the last block are always 32KB.

 # Numeric analysis #